A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 Immediate Actions Required

-• Update the Linux kernel to version 5.6.1 or later which contains the security fix
+• Upgrade the Linux kernel to version 5.6.1 or later, or apply the distribution-specific patched package

 Patch Information